American-Institutes-for-Research/2022-IMPS-EdSurvey-Training/README.md

 install.packages(c("Dire", "EdSurvey", "devtools"))
 devtools::install_github("American-Institutes-for-Research/edsurvey")
 ```
-To practice the achievement levels and gap sections with TIMSS datasets, download the datasets using the following script, once EdSurvey is successfully installed.
+To practice the EdSurvey sections with 2019 TIMSS datasets, download the datasets using the following script, once EdSurvey is successfully installed.
 ```
 library(EdSurvey)
-downloadTIMSS(years = c(2015, 2019), root = "~/")
+downloadTIMSS(years = 2019, root = "~/")
 ```
 Note: you may need to change the `root` argument depending on your system.
 Downloading the data files may take several hours to complete.

 Warm Regards,

-Emmanuel, Ting, and Paul
+Ting, Paul and Emmanuel